The Forgotten Primitive

 Diamond gradients now work in CanvasKit.
 The implementation is ~200 lines, following Skia's existing gradient structure:

-Figma files with diamond gradients now render correctly.
 The math is simpler than radial gradients (no sqrt), so it's actually slightly faster.

 Sometimes the "missing" feature is just a different distance function.
 Skia had all the infrastructure—gradient shaders, color interpolation, tile modes.
 We just needed one new distance calculation.